A Silent Voice (film): Plot

+Shōya helps Shōko reconnect with Miyoko Sahara, a kind classmate who genuinely befriended Shōko and is currently in the same school as Naoka Ueno, who also bullied Shōko and weasels back into Shōya's life.
+Shōko also meets Miki Kawai, her elementary school class president, who now attends the same school as Shōya and is in a relationship with Satoshi Mashiba.
+Shōko later gives Shōya a gift and verbally confesses her feelings for him, but runs off upset when Shōya mishears her.
+Shōya invites Shōko to an amusement park with Tomohiro, Miyoko, Miki, and Satoshi.
+They are joined by Naoka, who is infatuated with Shōya while trying to reconnect him with their old friends.

+Naoka also grudges Shōko for Shōya's misfortune before slapping her, which Yuzuru secretly records for Shōya to see.
+This leads to the group falling out the following day when Miki desperately exposes Shōya's past to the others to remain blameless in Shōko's bullying.
+Shōya isolates himself from everyone but the Nishimiyas.
 After Shōko and Yuzuru's grandmother passes away, Shōya takes them to the countryside to cheer them up, where he realizes that Shōko blames herself for everything that has happened to him.
 Shōya decides to devote his entire social life to the sisters.

 During a fireworks festival, Shōko leaves early, ostensibly to finish her homework.
-Shōya follows her and finds her preparing to jump from her balcony.
-Shōya manages to stop her, but falls into the river below in doing so.
-He is rescued by his friends, but is rendered comatose.
+Shōya follows her to retrieve Yuzuru's camera, finding Shōko preparing to jump from her balcony.
+Shōya manages to stop her, only to fall into the river below.
+He is rescued by his former friends Kazuki Shimada and Keisuke Hirose, but his injuries render him comatose.
+An enraged Naoka physically assaults Shōko and her mother, blaming them for Shōya's coma, and Shōko experiences an emotional breakdown at Miyako's feet, blaming herself for everything.

 One night, Shōko dreams about receiving a farewell visit from Shōya.
 Shōya awakens from his coma and makes his way to the bridge, where he finds Shōko weeping.
-He apologizes for how he treated her and tells her not to blame herself for the way his life has turned out.
-He also reveals his original plan to commit suicide, but confesses that he has decided against it and asks Syoko to help him keep living, to which she agrees.
+He apologizes for bullying her and tells her not to blame herself for how his life has turned out.
+He also admits his original plan to commit suicide but has decided against it while asking Shōko to help him keep living, to which she agrees.

 When Shōya returns to school, he reunites with his friends and realizes how much they still care for him.
 As they all go to the school festival together, Shōya tears up, realizing he has finally redeemed himself.